xz-dev/juststart/README.md

 - Script-based timers
 - Flexible configurations and automation
 - Behavior as parameters
+- Supports monkey patching for easy behavior customization
-- Can be used as an init system
+- Can be used as an init system(Planing)
 - Designed for cross-platform compatibility
 - Accepts other software (e.g., systemd, runit) as backends
+- Inspired by Gentoo's Portage with a simple world list

 ## Dependencies